The Cowboys: Plot

+In 1878 Montana, aging rancher Wil Andersen needs replacement drovers for a 400 mi cattle drive after his ranch hands depart for the gold rush.
+Andersen rides to Bozeman to hire more hands, but most men there have also left.
+Andersen's friend Anse Peterson suggests hiring local schoolboys, though Andersen is skeptical they could handle the job.

-The next morning, the boys show up at Andersen's ranch to volunteer for the drive.
-Andersen reluctantly tests their ability to stay on a bucking horse, and as they successively take turns, Cimarron, a boy slightly older than the others, rides up.
-He subdues the test horse but then gets into a fight with Slim, the next-oldest boy.
-With no other options and somewhat impressed, Andersen hires all of the boys, though he sends Cimarron away after the older boy pulls a knife on Slim during another fight.
+The next morning, the boys arrive at Andersen's ranch to volunteer for the drive.
+Andersen then assesses their horseback riding ability.
+The eldest boy, Cimarron, gets into a fight with Slim, the next-oldest.
+Andersen hires the boys, though he fires Cimarron after the young man pulls a knife on Slim during another fight.

-Andersen locks all of the boys' guns in a box that will be kept on the chuck wagon during the drive, and they practice roping, branding, and herding cattle and horses.
-While they prepare, a group of mysterious men led by Asa "Long Hair" Watts shows up asking for work, but Andersen catches Watts in a lie about his past and refuses to hire them.
-The arrival of Jebediah Nightlinger, a black cook, completes Andersen's crew.
+Andersen locks up the boys' guns in a box to be kept on the chuck wagon during the drive.
+While the boys practice roping, branding, and herding livestock, a suspicious band of men arrive asking for work.
+Andersen catches their leader Asa Watts in a lie and declines to hire them.

-On the trail, Andersen notices Cimarron following the herd, which slightly nettles him.
-When Slim slips off his horse while crossing a river and Cimarron appears and saves him, however, Andersen decides to let Cimarron join the drive.
+When Jebediah Nightlinger, a black cook, arrives, Andersen's crew is complete.
+Once on the trail, Andersen notices Cimarron is following the herd.
+When Slim slips off his horse while crossing a river, Cimarron saves him from drowning.
+Andersen lets Cimarron join the drive.

-Slowly, the boys become good cowhands, impressing both Andersen and Nightlinger.
-One day Dan, a boy who wears glasses, is chasing a stray horse when he stumbles upon Watts and his gang of cattle rustlers.
-Watts, who reveals he has been trailing the herd, releases Dan but threatens to slit the boy's throat if he says anything to Andersen.
-Dan is reluctant to go on watch that night, but Andersen, who thinks the boy is just afraid of the dark, convinces him to do his duty.
-Dan drops his glasses off a cliff overlooking the cattle, and Charlie, another one of the boys, falls off his horse and is trampled to death when he goes to get them.
+Slowly, the boys become good cowhands, impressing Andersen and Nightlinger.
+When Dan, who wears glasses, is chasing a stray horse, he stumbles upon Watts and his gang, who are cattle rustlers.
+Watts reveals they have been trailing the herd.
+He releases Dan but threatens to slit the boy's throat if he says anything to Andersen.

+Dan returns to the herd, though is too terrified to keep watch by himself.
+Charlie Schwartz agrees to accompany him.
+When Dan drops his glasses into the ravine where the cattle are resting, Charlie succeeds in retrieving them but is trampled by the herd.
+The boys hold a funeral for him before resuming the drive.

-Soon after, the chuck wagon throws a wheel.
-While the others continue on, Nightlinger and a boy named Homer hang back to handle the repairs.
-Seeing this, Watts and his gang come out of hiding and begin to openly parallel the herd.
-Andersen sends another boy named Weedy back to tell Nightlinger to rejoin the herd as soon as possible and then gathers the remaining boys together.
-So they will not be harmed, he tells them to act like boys rather than the men they are becoming when the rustlers approach that evening.
-Dan tells Andersen he knew Watts had been following them but was scared to tell, and Andersen comforts the boy.
+When the chuck wagon throws a wheel, Nightlinger and Homer remain behind to make repairs while the crew moves on.
+Watts and his gang appear and openly parallel the herd.
+Andersen sends Weedy to tell Nightlinger to rejoin them as fast as possible.
+When the rustlers approach, Andersen tells the boys to be non-resistant.
+Dan tells Andersen about Watts following them but he was too scared to tell; Andersen comforts him.